ericman314/UnitMath/README.md

   unit('10 ft/s').toSI() // 3.048 m / s
   ```

+- `getValue()`

+  Returns the value of this unit, or `null` if the unit is valueless.

+- `getNormalizedValue()`

+  Returns the value of this unit if it were to be converted to SI base units (or whatever base units that are defined).
+Returns `null` if the unit is valueless.

 - `#setValue(x: number | string | custom)`

   Returns a copy of this unit but with its value replaced with the given value.
 Useful if you would like to perform your own operations on a unit's value.
 If supplied with no arguments, or `null`, will remove the value from the unit.